LonelyCpp/LonelyCpp.github.io/pages/rn_youtube.md

 }, [videoId, completed]);
 ```

-Now to seek to previous timestamp, a callback to player `onReady` can be used.
+To seek to the previous timestamp, a callback to player `onReady` can be used.
+When the player becomes ready, the last updated timestamp is fetched and the video is set to that time stamp using the `seekTo` method exposed through the player ref.

 (`VideoModal` component)